finbourne/lusid-sdk-java/sdk/docs/SchemasApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SchemasApi apiInstance = apiFactory.build(SchemasApi.class);

         SchemasApi apiInstance = ApiFactoryBuilder.build(fileName).build(SchemasApi.class);
         List<String> propertyKeys = Arrays.asList(); // List<String> | One or more property keys for which the schema is requested
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional.
 The AsAt date of the data try {
+            // uncomment the below to set overrides at the request level
+            // PropertySchema result = apiInstance.getPropertySchema(propertyKeys, asAt).execute(opts);

             PropertySchema result = apiInstance.getPropertySchema(propertyKeys, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {